Skip to content

 AgentContext (The Orchestrator)

 The high-level facade that unifies all context operations.
-It routes data to the appropriate subsystems (Memory, Graph, Vector Store) and manages the lifecycle of context.
+It routes data to the appropriate subsystems (Memory, Graph, Vector Store, Decision Tracking) and manages the lifecycle of context.

 Constructor Parameters